beaubreedlove/FantasyFootball/rules.md

     1. Players may only be dropped by a manager if the manager intends to immediately replace the slot on his or her roster.
     1.  <a id="trades">Trades</a>
         1. Trade deadline
-            1. The trade deadline is November 11, 2017
+            1. The trade deadline will be the default set by Yahoo.
         1. Trades may only involve two teams.
             1. Threeway trades may be proposed or discussed, but the managers must work out a way to execute the trade in multiple steps using only two managers at a time.
             1. During the multipart execution of a threeway trade, managers may object to any component trade, independant of the other trades.
 For this reason, threeway trades are not guaranteed to be "all or none".